 - a.
 Primary membership in the SRPP section for at least 5 years - b.
-Significant contributions to applied gerontological research, policy, or practice, as evidenced by one or more of the following: - publications in peer-reviewed journals, or authorship of books, book chapters, or professionally recognized reports and monographs related to the aging population - leadership positions in organizations or agencies that are recognized for high-quality services to older adults, the development of innovative programs, or a history of advocacy for policies that improve the well-being of older people
+Significant contributions to applied gerontological research, policy, or practice, as evidenced by one or more of the following: - dissemination of SRPP-relevant information including both peer-reviewed and non-peer-reviewed publications, white papers, presentations, authorship of books, books chapters, media or professionally recognized/technical reports and monographs related to older adults - history of advocacy for policies and/or engagement in legislative programs that improve the well-being of older people - leadership positions in organizations or agencies that are recognized for high-quality services to older adults and/or the development/implementation of applied innovative programs